TorGuard ReviewPosted Nov. 10, 2018, 2:21 p.m. by Jonathan

 Still, if you plan on torrenting via TorGuard, you should know that it urges you to do so only through select servers, which include Canada, Netherlands, Sweden, Hong Kong, Finland, Iceland, Romania, Panama, Luxembourg, Poland, Switzerland, Norway, Miami, Los Angeles, and Dallas.

 If you're among those who don't need the full VPN service but just a simple proxy, you're in luck.
-TorGuard has that option covered too, by means of 200 remote servers in eight different countries.
+TorGuard has that option covered too, using 200 remote servers in eight different countries.

 This works well if you're trying to unblock geo-restricted content or if you're into P2P file sharing, but keep in mind that a proxy can't give you the same level of security as a VPN.

 Once you sign up for a TorGuard VPN plan, you also get a free anonymous email service which comes with 10MB of offshore email storage.

 It can be accessed through any device or platform.
 There are also four different plans for a paid anonymous email service, starting from $6.95 per month.